Herod Antipas: Exile and death

-Josephus relates that Herodias, jealous at Agrippa's success, persuaded Antipas to ask Caligula for the title of king for himself.
-However, Agrippa simultaneously presented the emperor with a list of charges against the tetrarch: allegedly, he had conspired against Tiberius with Sejanus (executed in 31) and was plotting against Caligula with King Artabanus.
-As evidence, Agrippa noted that Antipas had a stockpile of weapons sufficient for 70,000 men.
-Hearing Antipas' admission to this last charge, Caligula decided to believe the allegations of conspiracy.
 In the summer of 39, Antipas' money and territory were turned over to Agrippa, while Antipas was exiled.
 His place of exile is described by Josephus in Antiquities as Lugdunum, a city in Gaul, and as Hispania in The Wars of the Jews.
 There are two places in France that claim to be the place of exile: Lyon (Lugdunum) and Saint-Bertrand-de-Comminges (Lugdunum Convenae), on the Spanish border.
 Antipas died in exile.
 The 3rd-century historian Cassius Dio seems to imply that Caligula had him killed, but this is usually treated with skepticism by modern historians.